Friends of the RMFA

 - Artists may participate in the annual Friends Exhibition in the Bernier Room.

-- Friends may also have outside exhibition opportunities, independent from the RMFA.
+- Friends may also have outside exhibition opportunities in other regional venues, totally independent from the RMFA.

 - Artists must provide personal statement/bio, contact information, and 1 headshot or image that best represents their work.